aws-cloudformation/cfn-lint-visual-studio-code/README.md

 * `cfnLint.appendRules`: Array of paths containing additional Rules
 * `cfnLint.ignoreRules`: Array of Rule Ids to be ignored
 * `cfnLint.overrideSpecPath`: Path to an Specification overrule file

+## Contribute

+The code for this plugin can be found on GitHub at [awslabs/aws-cfn-lint-visual-studio-code](https://github.com/awslabs/aws-cfn-lint-visual-studio-code)